pchenfdu/pchenfdu.github.io/README.md

 - `_sass/` -- SCSS theme overrides; `_sass/_themes.scss` contains the customized color palette.

 Feel free to adjust the layouts, add blog posts under `_posts/`, or extend the theme with additional Jekyll plugins if required.

+## Editing Content

+- **Homepage / About**: edit `_pages/about.md`.
+The profile metadata (photo, email, address) lives in the YAML front matter; the biography and sections below are standard Markdown.
+- **Announcements**: add or update Markdown files in `_news/`.
+Each file represents a single announcement shown on both the About page and `/news/`.
+- **Projects**: edit `_projects/*.md`.
+Each Markdown file becomes both a card on `/projects/` and its own detail page.
+- **Publications**: manage BibTeX entries in `_bibliography/papers.bib`.
+The Publications page and selected items on the homepage are rendered from this file.
+- **CV Page**: update structured data in `_data/cv.yml`; the CV layout pulls directly from that YAML.
+- **Global settings**: tweak `_config.yml` for site metadata (name, description, colors, social icons, analytics, etc.).

+To preview changes locally run `bundle exec jekyll serve` and open `http://localhost:4000`.
+GitHub Actions will rebuild and deploy automatically whenever you push edits.